 - 9 Additional Petra Travel FAQs

-A Little Background of Petra
+A Little Background to Petra Jordan

 Ancient Nabateans founded Petra.
 This civilization was a group of Arab-Bedouin desert dwellers who carved buildings into rocks and cliff faces.